Next waves of ex-IDPs reach Khojavand city and Khanabad village in Azerbaijan's Khojaly (PHOTO)

 According to the information, the group includes 89 people from 19 families.

-The families were welcomed by officials from the Special Representation of the President of the Republic of Azerbaijan in Khankendi cty, Aghdara and Khojaly districts, the State Committee for Refugees and Internally Displaced Persons, and staff from the Restoration, Construction, and Management Service in Khankendi cty, Aghdara and Khojaly districts.
+The families were welcomed by officials from the Special Representation of the President of the Republic of Azerbaijan in Khankendi city, Aghdara and Khojaly districts, the State Committee for Refugees and Internally Displaced Persons, and staff from the Restoration, Construction, and Management Service in Khankendi city, Aghdara and Khojaly districts.

 This latest arrival brings the total number of families permanently returning to Khanabad to 78, encompassing 346 people.